NuevoFoundation/workshops/content/english/linux-basics/activity-5.md

 chmod can also be used with simple number commands.
 These commands are written like: chmod 751 filename
 The values can be understood as 7 is the combination of 4, 2, and 1.
-Thus, it gives users the permission to **r**ead, write, and execute.
+Thus, it gives users the permission to read, write, and execute.
 What permissions do the other two values give?
 KEY
 4 = read